If you’ve been wanting to create a family gallery wall, I’m sharing simple tips and tricks to make it easy!

 This post contains affiliate links at no extra cost to you.
-I received product from Simple Canvas in exchange for this post, however all opinions are 100% mine.
+This post is sponsored by Simple Canvas, however, all opinions are 100% mine.
 Please see my full disclosure here

 - The first step is to determine where you would like your gallery wall.
-You don’t need a large space for a gallery wall.
-Smaller walls like over an entry way table or over a bed have great impact.
+You don’t need a large space.
+Smaller walls, like over an entry way table or bed, have great impact.

 - Next, gather things that mean something to you.
 It doesn’t have to be just art work.
-If you have any collectibles that you want to display or items from a family member, those can be showcased in a gallery wall.
+If you have any collectibles that you want to display or items from a family member, those can be showcased.
 Some of the prettiest gallery walls have a mix of old and new among art work.
 Don’t forget to frame your child’s most precious art work.
 As a Mom of two grown kids, these are some of my most prized possessions!

 - Decide on a theme or go with no theme at all for a more bohemian look!
 If you like a more streamlined look then you want to go with a similar frame style and color scheme.
 However, you can totally mix it up and use all different styles for a fun, flea market look.